junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "So?
 How bad?"

-Cas sighs, sounds resigned.
+Cas sighs, sound resigned.
 "The portal only works to send pure humans out, so I think it tries to parse out the human part of me to throw out, and keep the rest behind.
 So my human body, the vessel, and my essence in the true form, they are shattered --"

 Dean's breath hitches.

-Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if debating whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over Sam's madness, and had to rebuild everything in my head."
+Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if debating whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over the broken pieces from Sam's mind, and had to rebuild everything in my head."

 "Cas..."
 Dean starts, but doesn't know what to say after that, doesn't know if there is any word existed in the world that could mean anything here, or could express the clutching, squeezing feeling that is growing in him.